Pushbacks by Greece: Aegean

 The widely reported Farmakonisi pushback on 20 January 2014 resulted in 11 Afghans, including 8 children, losing their lives after their boat capsized while being towed at high speed through rough waters by the Greek Coast Guard.
 No rescue was attempted.
 Several survivors sued Greece in the European Court of Human Rights.
 In October 2016, a Syrian family was flown from Kos to Turkey after being promised that they were going to Athens.

 On 2 March 2020, Hellenic Coast Guard pushed back an inflatable dinghy in Greek territorial waters near Kos by making waves near the vessel, shooting into the water, and using batons on the dinghy.
 On 4 June, masked men aboard a RHIB that appeared to belong to the Hellenic Coast Guard pushed back migrants near Lesvos.
 On 20 October, a boat containing 180–200 people intending to seek asylum in Italy was caught in a storm near Crete and offered rescue.
 Instead, it was subjected to a violent attack, theft and threat of additional violence by the Hellenic Coast Guard.
 The migrants were subsequently boarded onto coast guard boats and were found abandoned in life rafts the next day.
 Legal Centre Lesvos has filed an ECtHR case on behalf of some of the survivors of this incident.
 On 25 December 2020, Turkish Coast Guard vessels videotaped Greek Coast Guard leaving migrants stranded in the sea in a rubber boat.

 Between 21 and 22 April 2021, 28 people were pushed back from Samos and subsequently rescued by the Turkish Coast Guard near the Turkish coast.
 In July 2021, 35 Sorani-speaking migrants from Iraqi Kurdistan, intending to reach Italy, landed on the island of Antikythera having traveled more than 370 km from Turkey.
-They were taken by boat to outside of Izmir where they were left in rafts and eventually rescued by the Turkish Coast Guard.
+They were taken by boat to outside of İzmir where they were left in rafts and eventually rescued by the Turkish Coast Guard.

 Hellenic Coast Guard officials interviewed by Der Spiegel identified the elite coast guard units MYA and KEA as the men wearing balaclava masks to avoid identification during pushbacks.
 One retired official stated, "Orders are always oral in these operations", to maintain plausible deniability, and "The instructions come from way up top, from politicians."
 The emblem of the OEA unit (part of KEA) was captured in video of one pushback.